chaconpiza/Dev-Process-with-Gitlab-CE/README.md

 During the Backlog Refinement meeting, the team defines new User Stories in the Backlog and reevaluate its priorities.

 To check the back log go to:

+## Boards

+In order to see the status of the current Sprint go the Board section and add the Milestone corresponding to the Spring.